Authentication and Authorization

 Generating a keypair for a local actor is straightforward:

-from activitypub.models import SecV1Context, Reference
+from activitypub.core.models import SecV1Context, Reference

 actor_ref = Reference.objects.get(uri='https://myserver.com/actors/alice')